vitaxa/telegramit/README.md

     token = "2416754356:ZCRTBs_wqGvGJNvfTzP7-3Rc3KDW1mQile3"
 }.start()
 ```
-Both of the field are required, you can get Bot’s token from [BotFather](#BotFather "https://tele.gs/botfather").
+Both fields are required, a `token` for your bot can be acquired from [BotFather](#BotFather "https://tele.gs/botfather").

-The Bot’s launch with proxy:
+Deploying a bot using a proxy:
 ```Kotlin
 bot {
     name = "WeatherBot"